adamkowalczyk/adventure/readme.md

 Run "run.rb"

 Read in game help with HELP command.

-Keep an eye out for location specific commands displayed in CAPS Enjoy!
+Keep an eye out for location specific commands displayed in CAPS.

+Enjoy!